ElsieMay/12_Homework_Employee_Tracker/README.md

 The motivation was to creata a company's content management system using Node.js, Inquirer and MySQL.

-I learnt about using node js, MySQL, Inquirer and much more.
+I learnt about using node js, MySQL, Inquirer, promises, seeding databases, creating schemas and much more.

 ## Table of Contents